Belorussian Station: Music

-The text of song for the movie, ("We need only one victory") was written by poet Bulat Okudzhava on request by director Andrei Smirnov.
+The lyrics of the song "We Need Only One Victory" were written by Bulat Okudzhava at the request of director Andrei Smirnov.
 The music was also written by Okudzhava and adopted by Alfred Schnittke in the form of a march to be played at the military parades on Victory Day (9 May).
 During the filming of the finale Smirnov asked Nina Urgant not to cry when she sings.
 She managed to do it only after several attempts.